-Energy in Js E = P x t Energy in Js $E = (V^2 \times t) / R$ Energy in Js $E = I^2 \times R \times t$
+Energy in J's Energy in J's Energy in J's E = P x t $E = (V^2 x t) / R$ $E = I^2 x R x t$

 The relationship between current, voltage and resistance can be equally applied to water running through a pipe.
 In both cases, electric current and water prefer the path of least resistance.
-The larger the cross section of the pipe or conductor, the easier water or current can flow at a certain water pressure or voltage.
-See figure 2.
+The larger the cross section of the pipe or conductor, the easier water or current can flow at a certain water pressure or voltage (Figure 2).